 Proofpoint Actionable Insights are the additional metrics and insights that the Proofpoint Threat Protection Platform can deliver through our combined data, detection and research.
 These insights provide the additional detail and context needed to fully understand your threats and the actions you can take to defend against them.

-The first installment of our “Actionable Insights” blog series focused on insights around people risk and the meaningful actions organizations can take using those insights.
+The first instalment of our “Actionable Insights” blog series focused on insights around people risk and the meaningful actions organisations can take using those insights.
 In our second post, we focused more on risk origination, including how we can easily view this information in the Proofpoint Targeted Attack Protection (TAP) dashboard and the different actions we can take with that information.

-In this post, we cover business email compromise (BEC) and how you can use targeted controls to reduce your organization’s “BEC risk.”
+In this post, we cover business email compromise (BEC) and how you can use targeted controls to reduce your organisation’s “BEC risk”.

-Visibility is a must for understanding the types of BEC schemes and preventing attacks
+Visibility is a must for understanding types of BEC schemes and preventing attacks

 In this section, we’ll dive into five critical questions about BEC that you can answer with the insights found in some of these trend reports.

 Question #1.
-Is my organization protected against BEC threats?
+Is my organisation protected against BEC threats?

-The Email Threats Effectiveness Overview report shows you how well your organization is protected against all malicious messages combined, as well as by Threat Type.
-Within the Threat Type breakdown, Impostor Threats represent the BEC messages sent to your organization.
+The Email Threats Effectiveness Overview report shows you how well your organisation is protected against all malicious messages combined, as well as by Threat Type.
+Within the Threat Type breakdown, Impostor Threats represent the BEC messages sent to your organisation.